 - I’ll have a chance to practice being “grown up” in a relatively safe environment where I can learn from my mistakes.

 - I will be learning how to think by increasing my critical thinking skills.

 - I’ll be exposed to diversity and people who are not anything like me.

 - I’ll learn to be a better citizen of the world by being exposed to great thought leaders and learning about civic engagement and how I can contribute to my smaller and larger communities.

 The experience of attending college can be a wonderful and rich experience if your student is headed to college for the right reasons.
-As parents, we can help our students think about his reasons and broaden his thinking.
+As parents, we can help our students think about their reasons and broaden their thinking.
 It’s worth asking your student, “Why are you headed to college?”